GregaGD/ZAP_TE_analysis/scripts/README.md

 in RNA/DNA sequences.
 It supports two main modes:

-1. Internal expectation (within peaks):
+1. Internal expectation:
-   Compares observed motif counts in peaks vs. expected counts based on their own nucleotide composition (or shuffled versions).
+   Compares observed motif counts in sequences vs. expected counts based on their own nucleotide composition (or shuffled versions).
    → Answers: “Are my peaks enriched for this motif compared to randomised versions of the same peaks?”

-2. Background comparison (peaks vs mRNAs):
+2. Background comparison:
-   Compares motif frequencies in peaks vs. frequencies in a background set (e.g. random mRNA windows).
+   Compares motif frequencies in sequences vs. frequencies in a background sequence set (e.g. random mRNA windows).
-   → Answers: “Are my peaks enriched for this motif compared to normal mRNA?”
+   → Answers: “Are my sequences enriched for this motif compared to normal sequences?”

 Input
 -----
---peaks       FASTA file with your peak sequences --background  FASTA file with background sequences (only for background mode) --motifs      Comma-separated motifs (default: UA,CG,UACG) --alphabet    RNA (default; converts T→U) or DNA
+--peaks       FASTA file with your sequences --background  FASTA file with background sequences (only for background mode) --motifs      Comma-separated motifs (default: UA,CG,UACG) --alphabet    RNA (default; converts T→U) or DNA